Our2020View/Our2020View.github.io/weightreduction.md

 Cab cushions, ottoman removal, bedroom TV, and ladder - saved 36 lbs

-89 pounds... not very much; a medium sized child or a big dog.
-I'd really like to remove the stabilizers, but I think I will wait until I can ask someone smarter than me about that one.
-The Onan Genset?
-That would be great, but it sure did come in handy when we were winter dry camping.
-No, that one is a keeper.
+Rear stabilizers - saved 40 lbs

+129 pounds... a big child or small adult...

-In the meantime, I'll keep thinking about this - I'm a long way from my 200 pounds weight savings goal...
+I'm getting closer to my 200 pounds weight savings goal, but not there yet.
+More to come, hopefully...

 <br>